joe-vanleeuwen/theironyard.github.io/source/events/grok/index.markdown

 #### Save the date for Grok 2014!

-### April 2-4
+### April 3-5
-We'll announce ticket sales this fall.
-[Sign up for our mailing list](http://eepurl.com/zUWBj) and be the first to know.
+Ticket sales will go live at noon on Wednesday, 9/25/13.

 * * *